 Most rashes on babies’ faces are harmless.
 They usually clear up on their own.

 Facial rashes are common in babies and young children.
-The many possible causes include eczema, acne, and infection.
+Eczema, acne, and infection are possible causes.

 Most rashes clear up without treatment.
-However, see a doctor if a rash is severe or persistent, or if it accompanies other symptoms.
+However, a parent or caregiver needs to consult a doctor if a rash is severe or persistent, or if it accompanies other symptoms.

 Read the article in Spanish.